Balancing Kapha in the Joints

 Just five to fifteen minutes of kapha-balancing pranayama every day on an empty stomach can be transformative.
 These practices help balance kapha while digesting and clearing ama.
 In particular, consider the following practices.

 Bhastrika (Bellows Breath) burns accumulated ama, kindles agni, improves circulation, and is very balancing for kapha.

 Kapalabhati (Skull Shining Breath) kindles agni, is very detoxifying, and helps stimulate synovial circulation in the joints, which can help clear stiffness and swelling.

 Nadi Shodhana (Alternate Nostril Breathing) clears and releases toxins while awakening and cleansing the subtle channels of the body.

 Consider adding five to ten minutes of So Hum Meditation to your daily routine to effectively quiet the mind and calm the nervous system, which will support the joints—both locally and systemically.

-While Turmeric is familiar to most of us as a kitchen spice, it offers a plethora of health benefits, and turmeric’s warming, clarifying capacity can help to balance excess kapha in the joints.
-It strengthens digestion, helps to eliminate natural toxins from the GI tract, and purifies the blood, all while soothing and nourishing the joint tissues.
-Turmeric is available in several forms: tablets, powder, and a liquid extract.
+While Turmeric is familiar to most of us as a kitchen spice, it offers a plethora of health benefits, and turmeric’s warming, clarifying capacity can help balance excess kapha in the joints.
+It strengthens digestion, helps eliminate natural toxins from the GI tract, and purifies the blood, all while soothing and nourishing the joint tissues.

 Systemic Support for Kapha